-Net cash flows provided by financing activities were \$1.5 million in the first three months of 2018 compared to cash used in financing activities of \$5.8 million in the first three months of 2017.
-The approximate \$7.4 million increase in net cash inflows was primarily due to proceeds from long-term debt, net of repayments, of \$8.0 million in the first three months of 2018 compared to repayments of long-term debt of \$0.5 million in the first three months of 2017.
-In addition, the Company paid a \$4.7 million cash dividend during the first quarter of 2018, compared to a \$4.6 million dividend in the prior year quarter.
-Finally, during the first three months of 2018, one of the Company's less than 100% owned consolidated affiliates made a distribution to the noncontrolling affiliate shareholder of approximately \$0.8 million.
-There were no similar distributions during the first three months of 2017.
+Net cash used in financing activities was \$11.1 million in the first six months of 2018 compared to cash used in financing activities of \$3.7 million in the first six months of 2017.
+The approximate \$7.4 million increase in net cash used in financing activities was primarily due to repayments of long-term debt of \$0.3 million in the first six months of 2018 compared to proceeds from long-term debt of \$6.4 million in the first six months of 2017.
+In addition, the Company paid cash dividends of \$9.5 million during the first six months of 2018, a \$0.3 million increase in cash dividends compared to the prior year period.
+Finally, during the first six months of 2018, a \$0.3 million increase in cash dividends compared to the prior year period.
+Finally, during the first six months of 2017.
+In addition, the Company's less than 100% owned consolidated affiliates made a distribution to the noncontrolling affiliate shareholder of approximately \$0.8 million.
+There were no similar distributions during the first six months of 2017.

-The Company's primary credit facility ("the Credit Facility") is a \$300.0 million syndicated multicurrency credit agreement with a group of lenders, which matures in June 2019.
+The Company's primary credit facility ("the Credit Facility") is a \$300.0 million syndicated multicurrency credit agreement with a group of lenders.
+During the second quarter of 2018, the Credit Facility was amended and restated to extend the maturity date from June 2019 to October 2019, and the Company anticipates further extending the Credit Facility maturity date to December 15, 2019 during the third quarter of 2018.
 The maximum amount available under the Credit Facility can be increased to \$400.0 million at the Company's option if the lenders agree and the Company satisfies certain conditions.
 Borrowings under the Credit Facility generally bear interest at a base rate or LIBOR rate plus a margin.
 The Credit Facility has certain financial and other covenants, with the key financial covenant requiring that the Company's consolidated net debt to adjusted EBITDA ratio cannot exceed 3.50 to 1.
-As of March 31, 2018 and December 31, 2017, the Company's net debt to adjusted EBITDA ratio was below 1.0 to 1, and the Company was also in compliance with all of its other covenants.
-As of March 31, 2018 and December 31, 2017, the Company had total credit facility borrowings of \$57.2 million and \$48.5 million, primarily under the Credit Facility.
-The Company's other debt obligations were primarily industrial development bonds and municipality-related loans as of March 31, 2018 and December 31, 2017.
+As of June 30, 2018, and December 31, 2017, the Company's net debt to adjusted EBITDA ratio was below 1.0 to 1, and the Company was also in compliance with all of its other covenants.
+As of June 30, 2018, and December 31, 2017, the Company's net debt to adjusted EBITDA ratio was below 1.0 to 1, and the Company was also in compliance with all of its other covenants.
+As of June 30, 2018, and December 31, 2017, the Company's of \$46.2 million and \$48.5 million, primarily under the Credit Facility.
+The Company's other debt obligations were primarily industrial development bonds and municipality-related loans as of June 30, 2018 and December 31, 2017, which includes a \$5.0 million industrial development bond that matures in December 2018.
+The Company expects to repay the amount due for this bond at its maturity.

 Quaker's management approved a global restructuring plan in the fourth quarter of 2015 (the "2015 Program") to reduce its operating costs.
 The Company completed all of the initiatives under the 2015 Program during the first half of 2017.
 The Company has not incurred costs in 2018 and does not expect to incur further restructuring charges under this program.
-During the three months ended March 31, 2017, the company incurred \$0.1 million of cash payments utilizing operating cash flows for the settlement of these restructuring liabilities.
+During the six months ended June 30, 2017, the company incurred \$0.7 million of cash payments utilizing operating cash flows for the settlement of these restructuring liabilities.